Defusing The Nuclear Menace

 September 4, 1988

-Authors: Joseph S. Nye, Harvard University Distinguished Service Professor, Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School, Albert Carnesale, Member of the Board, Belfer Center for Science and International Affairs
+Authors: Joseph S. Nye, Harvard University Distinguished Service Professor, Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Albert Carnesale, Member of the Board, Belfer Center for Science and International Affairs

 ARMS CONTROL has fallen off the nation's political radar in recent months.
 But it shouldn't.
 The world is as dangerous as ever.